-(1) Long-term debt obligations do not reflects outstanding under our revolving credit facility, because those amounts are considered current liabilities.
-We have no amounts outstanding under our revolving credit facility as of May 1, 2021.

-(2) Operating lease obligations in the table above do not include additional payments associated with common area maintenance, real estate, taxes and insurance.
-Such payments were \$13.2 million, \$11.2 million, and \$10.1 million in fiscal years 2020, 2019, and 2018, respectively.

-(3) In the ordinary course of business, we enter into arrangements with vendors to purchase merchandise in advance of expected delivery.
+- (1) Long-term debt obligations do not reflect outstanding amounts under our revolving credit facility, because those amounts are considered current liabilities.
+As of July 31, 2021, \$37.1 million was outstanding on our revolving credit facility. - (2) Operating lease obligations in the table above do not include additional payments associated with common area maintenance, real estate, taxes and insurance.
+Such payments were \$13.2 million, \$11.2 million, and \$10.1 million in fiscal years 2020, 2019, and 2018, respectively. - (3) In the ordinary course of business, we enter into arrangements with vendors to purchase merchandise in advance of expected delivery.
 Because these purchase orders do not contain any termination payments or other penalties if cancelled, they are not included in this table of contractual obligations.
 In accordance with GAAP, these obligations are not recorded in our financial statements.